jsuarez1992/NewsAPI/README.md

 ## Features

 - **Display:** The current news are displayed to the user in an interactive way.
 - **xxx:** Users are able to go straight to the news source by clicking any of the cards.
-- **Pagination:** Results are paginated, allowing users to navigate through multiple pages of news articles.
+- **Search by source:** User can search news from sites like BBC, CNN, and so on.
+- **Search by keyword:** User can search news related to a certain topic like "agriculture", "eclipse" and so on.
 - **Responsive Design:** The app is responsive and works well on both desktop and mobile devices.

 ## Languages and Technologies Used